sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/bulk_operations_on_changesets.md

 - Commenting: Post a comment on all selected changesets.
 This can be particularly useful for pinging people, reminding them to take a look at the changeset, or posting your favorite emoji 🦡.
 - Detach: Only available in the archived tab.
 Detach a selection of changesets from the batch change to remove them from the archived tab.
-- Retry: Only available if filtering by state `failed`.
-Retries performing changes for all selected changesets that failed.
+- Re-enqueue: Only available if filtering by state `failed`.
+Re-enqueues the pending changes for all selected changesets that failed.

 _More types coming soon._